dgw/MobilePress/readme.txt

 = Version 1.1.3 (2009-12-09) =
 * Fixed a bug whereby the title and description that was set for the mobile blog was not being switched with the title and description set for the WordPress blog.
-Thus, on the mobile blog the WordPress blogs title and description was being displayed.
+Thus, on the mobile blog the WordPress blog's title and description was being displayed.

 = Version 1.1.2 (2009-12-08) =